Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ## Library versioning

-As you may have noticed by this time, we have rather a rather unfamiliar versioning scheme.
+As you may have noticed by this time, we have a rather unfamiliar versioning scheme.
 We will break it down for you in this section.

 kRPC version for all [runtime dependencies](#runtime-dependencies)